Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Results

-In addition to our comprehensive analysis of long-wavelength magnetic excitations, the full spin-wave spectrum of \CTS{} provides more insights into the nature of the triple-${\mathbf{Q}}$ and single-${\mathbf{Q}}$ spin dynamics.
-Figs. \ref{dispersion}(a)--(b) and \ref{dispersion}(c)--(d) show the magnon spectra over a wide energy-momentum space at 5\,K (single-${\mathbf{Q}}$) and 30\,K (triple-${\mathbf{Q}}$), respectively.
+The full spin-wave spectrum of \CTS{} beyond the long-wavelength regime provides more insights into the nature of the triple-${\mathbf{Q}}$ and single-${\mathbf{Q}}$ spin dynamics.
+Figs. \ref{dispersion}(a)--(b) and \ref{dispersion}(c)--(d) show the magnon spectra over a wide energy-momentum space at 30\,K (single-${\mathbf{Q}}$) and 5\,K (triple-${\mathbf{Q}}$), respectively.
 The most conspicuous feature of these spectra is their broadness.
 For the 5\,K spectra, where thermal fluctuations are minimal, this broadness is undoubtedly an intrinsic feature rather than an artifact of sample mosaicity or instrumental resolution effects.
-This is evidenced by the fact that the phonon branches observed in the high-${\mathbf{Q}}$ region of the same dataset exhibit much sharper spectra (see Fig. \ref{phonon_com} in Appendix H).
-This observation, at least for the triple-${\mathbf{Q}}$ phase, indicates a clear breakdown of the non-interacting magnon picture.
+This is evidenced by the fact that the phonon branches observed in the high-${\mathbf{Q}}$ region of the same dataset exhibit much sharper spectra (see Fig.~\ref{phonon_com} in Appendix J).
+This observation, at least for the triple-${\mathbf{Q}}$ phase, indicates a clear breakdown of the noninteracting magnon picture.
 On the other hand, sizable thermal fluctuations contribute significantly to the broadness for the single-${\mathbf{Q}}$ spectra measured at 30\,K, (=\,0.79\TNo{}), which is difficult to disentangle from the intrinsic linewidth broadening relevant to finite magnon lifetime.
 Thus, although some intrinsic broadening likely exists at 30\,K as well, it is less clear than at 5\,K.